Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Reductive Lie Neurons: Architecture

 \section{Reductive Lie Neurons: Architecture}

-We present ReLNs, a framework for building deep networks equivariant to the adjoint action of the general linear group $\mathrm{GL}(n)$.
-The design centers on a learnable, non-degenerate, $\mathrm{Ad}$-invariant bilinear form on the reductive Lie algebra $\mathfrak{gl}(n)$ and a complete toolbox of equivariant linear maps, nonlinearities, pooling, and invariant readouts.
+We present ReLNs, a framework for building deep networks equivariant to the adjoint action of $\mathrm{GL}(n)$ on its Lie algebra $\mathfrak{gl}(n)$.
+The design centers on a non-degenerate, $\mathrm{Ad}$-invariant bilinear form on the reductive Lie algebra $\mathfrak{gl}(n)$ and a complete toolbox of equivariant linear maps, nonlinearities, pooling, and invariant readouts.